WhenWed Apr 21st 2021, 4:00 pm to Wed May 19th 2021, 5:00 pm

 Queen’s University makes no warranty or representation whatsoever that the information contained or accessible within or from this website, including the captioning provided, is accurate or complete.
 Anyone using this information does so at their own risk.
 While Queen’s University makes reasonable efforts to include up-to-date and accurate information on our site, the information you access through this site is provided "as is" and “as available”.
 Queen’s University assumes no liability and shall not be responsible for any damages whatsoever arising out of, or in connection with, the information contained herein.

-This presentation is part of an initiative in continuing medical education.
-It aims to provide information and opinion which will assist physicians and other health professionals in maintaining and enhancing their competence.
+This presentation is part of an initiative in continuing professional development.
+It aims to provide information and opinion which will assist health professionals in maintaining and enhancing their competence.
 It does not, however, represent any official position of Queen’s University, nor does it attempt to set forth definitive practice standards or to provide medical advice.
 All content provided in this presentation is intended to be used thoughtfully - viewers of this presentation should rely on their own professional skill and judgment to assess the accuracy of the opinions and information expressed.